suncoast-devs/joint-training-curriculum-.net/week-7/day-4/homework.md

 ## Turning In

 Your homework will be assigned to you via `issues` on your `assignments` repository.
-Once you are complete with your assignmnet, link the new repo here.
+Once you are complete with your assignment, link the new repo here.

 ## PRO Tips: